 MD: Compliance training can help secure a company’s reputation.
 A compliance training plan that uses modern tools like Bites can make the workplace safe and productive.
 Learn more here.

 Compliance training teaches employees about the rules, regulations and policies they must follow within the organization.
-The primary objective of compliance training is to ensure that employees are aware of how they should conduct themselves and the consequences of breaking the rules.
+The primary objective of compliance training is to ensure that employees are aware of how they should conduct themselves and the consequences of not following the rules.
 For an organization to run safely and ethically, it must have a mandatory compliance training program.

 Different types of compliance training for employees